| |

 The sovereign gold bond scheme dates from 2021 – 2022

-Please note – If you apply for a Sovereign gold bond online then you will get additional Rs 50 discount on the listed price.
+Please note – If you apply for a Sovereign gold bond online then you will get an additional Rs 50 discount on the listed price.

-In the cases where the Nominee is appointed -The nominee/nominees to the bond may approach the respective Receiving Office with their claim.
 The claim of the nominee/nominees will be recognized in terms of the provision of the Government Securities Act, 2006 read with Chapter III of Government Securities Regulation, 2007.

 In the cases where the Nominee is not appointed – In the absence of nomination, the claim of the executors or administrators of the deceased holder or claim of the holder of the succession certificate (issued under Part X of the Indian Succession Act) may be submitted to the Receiving Offices/Depository.

-It may be noted that the above provisions are applicable in the case of a deceased minor investor also.
 The title of the bond in such cases too will pass to the person fulfilling the criteria laid down in Government Securities Act, 2006, and not necessarily to the Natural Guardian.

-What are the procedures involved during the redemption of SGB?
+What are the Procedures involved during the Redemption of SGB?

 The procedure of redemption of SGB: